 Specific payment plans are available in certain locations and can be discussed with you by the individual clinics.

-*Follow-up consultations need to be used within the months included in your treatment plan.
+*Follow-up consultations must be used within the months included in the program plan.

 Some of the insurance plans that cover AposTherapy are: